valkyron/Ultrasonic-Blind-Stick/README.md

 and thinner and allow the user to "feel" the path ahead, but for a really small range.
 Is there any better alternative which can solve this trouble?

-The UBS is an advanced design integrated with ultrasonic sensor along with buzzer and haptic sensing.
+The UBS is an advanced design integrated with ultrasonic sensor (Ultrasonic Sensor HC-SR04) along with buzzer and haptic sensing.
 Our proposed project first uses ultrasonic sensors to detect obstacles ahead using ultrasonic waves and calculates distance .

 Our proposed project first uses ultrasonic sensors to detect obstacles ahead using ultrasonic waves.